Bug report #19624

 In addition qgis 2.18.22 the dependency on the openJpeg library version 2.3. and libgeotiff appear to be missing in the rpm definition.

-#2 Updated by Stefan Seifert almost 2 years ago
+#2 Updated by Stefan Seifert over 2 years ago

 - Assignee set to Stefan Seifert

 Unfortunately, using QGIS 3.4 ist not an option for me, at this point.
 I m using QGIS 2.18 libraries in my own little software project.
 3.4 seems to be quite different in some respects (especially the print-composer) and my code will not compile with 3.4.
 Until I have time for an extensive rewrite I'll need to stick to the older version.

 As I mentioned in my report, I can tell Yast to ignore dependencies and install the required packages manually.
 I just thought, that reporting the broken installer for the 2.18 long-term-release would benefit other users, as well.